FlaSpaceInst/EZ-RASSOR/docs/README.rst

 - Autonomously navigate around possible obstructions
 - Cooperate in a swarm of other EZ-RASSORs

-For more information, our `wiki`_ contains a high-level overview of the EZ-RASSOR and its many components, and our `blue paper`_ goes even further in depth!
+For more information, our `wiki`_ contains a high-level overview of the EZ-RASSOR and its many components.

 If you'd like to contribute, check out the `contributing guidelines`_ and the `license`_.